 |Domestic Financial Institutions || || |

-The Diluted Earnings Per Share (EPS) of the Bank for the financial year 2015-16 hasrisen to '34.40 from '30.85 per equity share of '2 each in the previous year.
-In view ofthe overall performance of the Bankand with the objective of rewarding the Shareholders of the Bank with cash dividends whileretaining capital to maintain a healthy capitaladequacy ratio to support future growththe Board of Directors of the Bank at its Meetingheld on 26th April 2017recommended a dividend of '5.00 per equity share of '2each for the financial year 2015-16 as compared to '4.60 per equity share of '2 each forthe financial year 2014-15.
-The said increase reflects our confidence in the Bank'sability to consistently grow earnings over time.
+The Diluted Earnings Per Share (EPS) of the Bank for the financial year2016-17 stood at Rs 15.34 per equity share of Rs /- each as compared to Rs 4.40 per equityshare of Rs /- each in the previous year.
+In view of the overall performance of the Bankand with the objective of rewarding the Shareholders of the Bank with cash dividends whileretaining capital to maintain a healthy capital adequacy ratio to support future growththe Board of Directors of the Bank at its meeting held on 26th April 2017recommended a dividend of Rs /- per equity share of Rs /- each for the financial year2016-17 in terms of the Dividend Distribution Policy of the Bank.

 Closure of Share Transfer Books and Record Date for Dividend